 Later, if you want to compare your subtitles’ current state with any of the existing revisions, you just need to choose one from the list and compare.
 And if you want to check the differences between two revisions, you can do that as well.

-Another new useful feature related to the Asian writing systems is the ability to insert Rubies above (if horizontally oriented) or to the right side (if vertically oriented) of the letters.
+Another feature is the ability to insert Rubies above or below (if horizontally oriented) or to the right or left side (if vertically oriented) of the letters.

 The Rubies’ traditional purpose is to give additional information about the pronunciation of particular characters and symbols, considering the complexity of the Asian scripts, which may be otherwise unknown to the reader.

-The Phonetic Guide also provides the option to insert rubies for the whole phrase or only for the symbol that requires it.
+The Phonetic Guide provides the option to insert rubies for the whole phrase or only for the symbol that requires it.
+This tool can also be used for emphasizing part of the text or it is also known as inserting a Bouten.

 With the Asian Text Font option, EZTitles can display different fonts for Asian and non-Asian text pieces inserted to the same line.
 The Asian-font text has the same font size as the regular-font text.

-Digital Cinema ReadySupports Texas Instruments CineCanvas XML-based subtitles for the DLP Cinema projection system and the SMPTE 428-7-2007 DCDM (Digital Cinema Distribution Master) XML specifications.
+Digital Cinema ReadyEZTitles supports Texas Instruments CineCanvas XML-based subtitles for the DLP Cinema projection system and the SMPTE 428-7-2014 DCDM (Digital Cinema Distribution Master) XML specifications.
 Get a 100% accurate preview of your subtitles in the exact way they appear on the theater’s screen.

 Digital Cinema ModeThis is a completely new presentation mode which complies with all the standards and requirements of Digital Cinema subtitling and provides an accurate preview of what your subtitles will look like on the theater’s screen.